cysouw/qlcVisualize/cran-comments.md

 * CRAN win-builder https://win-builder.r-project.org, R version 4.4.0
 * rhub::rhub_check() for Linux and old macOS

+note: Windows on rhub_check failed to load package "terra"

 ## R CMD check results
 There were no ERRORs, NOTEs or WARNINGs.